canonical/mongodb-operator/CONTRIBUTING.md

 ## Overview

-This documents explains the processes and practices recommended for contributing enhancements to this operator.
+This document explains the processes and practices recommended for contributing enhancements to this operator.

 - Generally, before developing enhancements to this charm, you should consider opening an issue explaining your use case.
 - If you would like to chat with us about your use-cases or proposed implementation, you can reach us at [Canonical Mattermost public channel](https://chat.charmhub.io/charmhub/channels/charm-dev) or [Discourse](https://discourse.charmhub.io/).